0x4447/0x4447-cli-node-hot-pepper/README.md

 # Benefits of using SystemD

 When you work on a project that has many micro-services you run in a situation that you have to start many servers just to work on a single one.
-Using SystemD I know that all the necessary servers are always running in the background.
+Using SystemD you know that all the necessary servers are always running in the background.
 Another key benefit is that this servers will start automatically when you restart the system.
 So know you don't have to spend time starting everything all over gain.

 # The End